animeshpaul91/Spring-and-Hibernate-Masterclass/Full_Stack_with_SpringBoot_and_Angular/Applicationv2.0/README.md

-# Simple ToDo Full-Stack Application
+# Simple Task Tracker Web Application

-## This project centered around building a simple ToDo Full-Stack Application.
+## This project centered around building a simple task tracker Full-Stack Application.
 This is a basic CRUD application equipped with a front end design which allows a user to perform the following tasks:

 1. Create new tasks
 2. Display existing tasks